tokenroute

 TOKENROUTE_API_URLhttps://api.tokenroute.ioOverride gateway base URL.

-TOKENROUTE_API_KEY(unset)sk-tr-* key for LLM calls — skips login.
+TOKENROUTE_API_KEY(unset)sk-tr-* key for gateway calls (env/test/models) — skips login for those.
+Does not create keys.

-Credentials live at ~/.tokenroute/credentials.json (owner-readable only on POSIX).
-The most recently created raw API key is cached at ~/.tokenroute/last_key.txt so env, test, and models can find it with no arguments.
+Credentials live at ~/.paradigx/auth.json (shared with other Paradigx CLIs, owner-readable only on POSIX).
+The most recently created raw API key is cached at ~/.paradigx/tokenroute_last_key.txt so env, test, and models can find it with no arguments.

 Commands